 - Ann Livermore is a member of the board and former executive vice president at Hewlett-Packard, where she led the company's enterprise business operations.
 She will teach a class in Managerial Skills.

-- Kevin Mak, lab manager at the Rotman School of Management Financial Research Trading Lab, will join the GSB as a lecturer in management and director of the Real-Time Analysis and Investment Lab.
+- Kevin Mak, lab manager at the Rotman School of Management Financial Research Trading Lab, will join Stanford GSB as a lecturer in management and director of the Real-Time Analysis and Investment Lab.

 - Kelly McGonigal is an instructor, program developer, and research consultant at the Stanford Center for Compassion and Altruism Research and Education.
 She will teach a course on Compassion and Leadership.